IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

 ## Topic modeling experiments
 ### Goals
 Along with the rule-based text classification model, an unsupervised machine learning method for topic modeling, specifically, the Latent Dirichlet Allocation (LDA) has been conducted.
 Two models have been developed using the Python's libraries **(1) Scikit-learn** and **(2) Gensim**.
-The text preprocessing challenges have already been detailed in the Rule-based text classification chapter.
+The text preprocessing methodological options have already been detailed in the Rule-based text classification chapter.

 #### 1. LDA model using Scikit-learn